markhanslip/Audio-CharRNN/README.md

 `generate.py` has been adapted for OSC communication - for now it takes `--model_file` (path to trained model), `--temperature` and `--predict_len` (length of generated sequence).

-for now generation depends on having cuda device available, would like to add cpu option.
+For now, generation depends on having cuda device available - I would like to add cpu option.

-included are two example SuperCollider patches for OSC communication with a the trained model.
+Included are two example SuperCollider patches for OSC communication with a the trained model.

-in `CharRNN_prompter_responder_synth.scd`, the model is prompted automatically, and the model outputs are mapped to a synth.
+In `CharRNN_prompter_responder_synth.scd`, the model is prompted automatically, and the model outputs are mapped to a synth.

-if you already have SuperCollider installed, you can run this patch and a provided model together by running `sh RNN_SC_parallel.sh` from inside this repository (might not work on Windows)
+If you already have SuperCollider installed, you can run this patch and a provided model together by running `sh RNN_SC_parallel.sh` from inside this repository (might not work on Windows)

-in `CharRNN_prompter_responder_samples.scd`, the model is prompted by a live input, and the model outputs are mapped to a bank of samples (you need to provide your own)
+In `CharRNN_prompter_responder_samples.scd`, the model is prompted by a live input, and the model outputs are mapped to a bank of samples (you need to provide your own)